-Grilled Lemon Pepper Salmon is simply a must-make.
-Tender flaky salmon with pops of black pepper, tangy notes of citrus and then charred to perfection on the grill for the ultimate bite.
+Grilled Lemon Pepper Salmon is made with ultra-flaky salmon, pops of black pepper, and tangy notes of citrus!
+It’s charred to perfection on the grill for the ultimate quick dinner or filling lunch.

 - 4 (4-6 oz.) salmon filets, skin on

 - 1 tablespoon olive oil